fabio79acn/ocp4-datagrid8/test/README.md

 Curl test
 #########

-Be aware of an another way to interact with DataGrid; it assumes you've create a mycache
+Be aware of an another method to interact with DataGrid

 ~~~
 apiVersion: infinispan.org/v2alpha1